bdsim-collaboration/mac_geant4/README.md

  * Tag
  * Push (inc tag)

-Workflows run on push and will create a release and upload artifacts
+Workflows run on tag-push and will create a release and upload artifacts